SteveGilham/altcover/README.md

 ### Bootstrapping

 Start by setting up with `dotnet tool restore`; this sets up local tools.
-Then `dotnet run --project .\Fake\Setup\Setup.fsproj` to do the rest of the set-up.
+Then `dotnet run --project .\Build\Setup.fsproj` to do the rest of the set-up.

 ### Normal builds

-Running `dotnet run --project .\Fake\Build\Build.fsproj` performs a full build/test/package process.
+Running `dotnet run --project .\Build\Build.fsproj` performs a full build/test/package process.

-Use `dotnet run --project .\Fake\Build\Build.fsproj --target <targetname>` to run to a specific target.
+Use `dotnet run --project .\Build.fsproj --target <targetname>` to run to a specific target.

 #### If the build fails